 By submitting a project, you are asserting that you are the creator of your design, and that you have the full rights or license to use any and all intellectual property contained therein.
 If your project is based on someone else’s work or includes someone else’s work, you must make sure that you either get permission from the creator, or adapt the original concept significantly so that it would be legally considered to be entirely your work.

-Please submit your final three-page PDF file by 11:59pm ET on September 30, 2016, to email@example.com.
+Please submit your final three-page PDF file by 11:59pm ET on September 30, 2019, to [email protected].
 You can expect to receive an email confirmation of this submission within 48 hours.